-The phasecfg.rb File
+The phasecfg.rb and protocfg.rb Files

-There are two locations where options for phases are specified: the mission file or the phasecfg.rb file.
-Settings in the phasecfg.rb file are the defaults for all of the phases in a mission.
+There are three locations where options for phases are specified: the mission file, the phasecfg.rb file and the protocfg.rb file.
+Settings in the phasecfg.rb file and the protocfg.rb file are the defaults for all of the phases in a mission.
 The defaults can be overridden in the mission file for one or more phases.

-!
-Caution: In addition to the default settings, the phasecfg.rb file contains device settings.
+In addition to the default settings, the phasecfg.rb file contains device settings.
 Do not edit or remove these settings.

-Note: This file must be saved as phasecfg.rb and must appear in the ESP's /mission subdirectory.
+Note: These files must be saved as phasecfg.rb and protocfg.rb and must appear in the ESP's / mission subdirectory.

-Default values for the following are set in the phasecfg.rb file:
+Default values for the following are set in the phasecfq.rb or the protocfq.rb file: